erangalds/t-vectordb-introduction/lecture-notes/02-converting-to-vectors.md

 Let's take an example to understand this better.
 Imagine you're building a neural network for text classification that determines whether a movie review is positive or negative.
 Here's how it works:

-Initially, each word in the vocabulary is randomly assigned an embedding vector that numerically represents the essence of the word.
+Initially, each word in the *vocabulary* is randomly assigned an *embedding vector* that numerically represents the essence of the word.
 For instance, the vector for the word "good" might be [0.2, 0.5, -0.1], while the vector for the word "bad" might be [0.4, -0.3, 0.6].

-The network is then trained on a dataset of labeled movie reviews.
-During this process, it learns to predict the sentiment of the review based on the words used in it.
-This involves adjusting the weights, including the embedding vectors, to minimize errors in sentiment prediction.
+The *network* is then *trained* on a dataset of *labeled* movie reviews.
+During this process, it learns to *predict* the *sentiment* of the review based on the words used in it.
+This involves adjusting the *weights*, including the *embedding vectors*, to minimize *errors* in *sentiment* prediction.

-As the network continues to learn from the data, the embedding vectors for words are fine-tuned to better perform sentiment classification.
-Words that often appear together in similar contexts, like "good" and "excellent," end up with similar embeddings.
-Conversely, words with opposite meanings, like "terrible" and "great," have embeddings that are farther apart, reflecting their semantic relationships.
+As the network continues to learn from the data, the *embedding vectors* for words are *fine-tuned* to better perform *sentiment classification*.
+Words that often appear together in similar contexts, like "good" and "excellent", end up with similar *embeddings*.
+Conversely, words with opposite meanings, like "terrible" and "great," have *embeddings* that are farther apart, reflecting their *semantic relationships*.

-How Do Vector Embeddings Work?
+## How Do Vector Embeddings Work?
-Vector embeddings operate by representing features or objects as points in a multidimensional vector space.
-The relative positions of these points indicate meaningful relationships between the features or objects, capturing semantic relationships by placing similar items closer together.
+*Vector embeddings* operate by representing *features* or *objects* as points in a *multidimensional vector space*.
+The relative positions of these points indicate meaningful relationships between the *features* or *objects*, capturing *semantic relationships* by placing similar items closer together.

-Distances between vectors quantify these relationships.
-Common distance metrics include Euclidean distance, cosine similarity, and Manhattan distance, which measure how "close" or "far" vectors are from each other in the multidimensional space.
+*Distances* between *vectors* quantify these relationships.
+Common distance metrics include *Euclidean distance, cosine similarity, and Manhattan distance*, which measure how "close" or "far" vectors are from each other in the multidimensional space.

-Euclidean Distance: Measures the straight-line distance between points.
+**Euclidean Distance**: Measures the straight-line distance between points.

-Cosine Similarity: Measures the cosine of the angle between two vectors, often used to determine how similar two vectors are, regardless of their magnitudes.
-A higher cosine similarity value indicates greater similarity.
+**Cosine Similarity**: Measures the *cosine* of the *angle* between two *vectors*, often used to determine how similar two *vectors* are, regardless of their magnitudes.
+A higher *cosine similarity* value indicates greater similarity.

 Imagine a word embedding space where words are represented as vectors in a two-dimensional space.
 In this space: